tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

 You might not like that computers can now trick you into believing lies, but these LLMs are by far the closest thing in AI/ML to how humans already build trust (or distrust) in each other.
-The skills we use to build trust in fellow humans are mostly transferrable to the skils needed to work with LLMs.
+The skills we use to build trust in fellow humans are mostly transferrable to the skills needed to work with LLMs.
 That's unprecedented, it's such a giant improvement compared to where we were just a few years ago.